Wiki · Concept · Last reviewed June 25, 2026

 SLSA provenance is the provenance layer of the Supply-chain Levels for Software Artifacts framework.
 SLSA v1.2 describes SLSA as a specification for incrementally improving supply-chain security and defines provenance as verifiable information about software artifacts: where, when, and how something was produced.

-For AI systems, SLSA provenance is not about model behavior.
-It is about artifact origin.
-It can help answer whether a model-serving container, agent runtime, wheel, npm package, evaluation harness, connector, or deployment binary came from the expected source, builder, and build process before it is allowed into a sensitive workflow.
+SLSA provenance is not a software bill of materials, vulnerability scan, source-code review, license audit, model card, or proof that an AI system is safe.
+It is origin and build-process evidence.
+For AI systems, it can help answer whether a model-serving container, agent runtime, wheel, npm package, evaluation harness, connector, or deployment binary came from the expected source, builder, and build process before it is allowed into a sensitive workflow.

 How It Works